pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

 session guarantees, we formalized a new model of availability.
 RYW is indeed achievable (as Vogels points out), if clients stay connected, or are "sticky" with, a server (really, a complete copy of the database).
-This is a stronger assumption than CAP-style availability, but it's still much weaker than, say, requiring that clients contact a majority of servers.
+This requires a stronger assumption than CAP-style availability, but it's still much weaker than, say, requiring that clients contact a majority of servers.
 In the [HAT paper](http://www.bailis.org/papers/hat-vldb2014.pdf), we formalize